 This is especially seen in hospitals pursuing Magnet or Pathway to Excellence status.
 In 2017, New York Gov. Andrew Cuomo also signed legislation requiring future nurses graduating from associate degree or diploma nursing programs to obtain a baccalaureate in nursing within 10 years of initial licensure.

-This student-centered approach allows for the possibility of working nurses to start their shift at the bedside and finish it in a classroom without commuting to a college campus.
-Clinical hours also remain student-centered through one-on-one discussions and placement to not only meet clinical objectives, but personal ones as well.
+Clinical hours are student-centered through one-on-one discussions and placement to not only meet clinical objectives, but personal ones as well.

 With the hybrid approach, students are exposed to online courses, modules, and virtual simulation.
 Technology is the way of healthcare’s future, and it is found in many graduate school programs, so it is the mission of the nursing faculty at St. Bonaventure to prepare B.S. in nursing graduates to be savvy consumers for current practice and future academic endeavors.